 Can you guess it?

 They’re my favorite and they’re really efficient in removing the dead skin cells.

 The gloves are not harsh to the skin and a minute at the beginning and end of each shower is all the time they require.

-If you get a pair it will last for a few months.
+If you get a pair it will last for a couple of months.

 That’s money well spent.

 The best part is that they don’t redden the skin so you can use the gloves just before going out without bearing a trace of irritation.